StarSheriff2/Weather-App-Calendar---frontend/README.md

 1. To make this app work in local development you will need a Google Maps API key.
 You can get one here: https://console.cloud.google.com/

     Once you have your API key do the following:
-    - You will need to enable the following APIS:
+    - You will need to enable the following APIs:
       - Directions API
       - Geocoding API
       - Geolocation API
       - Maps JavaScript API
       - Places API
-    - Create an **.env** file in your root folder
+    - Create an **.env.development** file in your root folder
     - Create a env variable to store your Google api key called ***REACT_APP_GOOGLE_API_KEY***=\<your key here\> inside your .env file
     - Paste your key where it says "your key here"